peng-217/tp/docs/UserGuide.md

 {Give detailed description of each feature}

+### Taking notes whenever user want: `/note`
+This allows user to take note with title and content whenever they want.

+### Search notes with keywords: `keywords`
+This allows user to search the notes using keywords in title
 ### Moving to the next scene: `/next`
 This allows the user to go the next scene.